ECE3SAT/ece3sat.github.io/content/_index.md

 considered the limitation of debris creation, End of Life (EOL) management, debris removal and the limitation of orbital objects.

-![Space debris population forecast in 2209 if nothing is done to mitigate them](images/Why_Space_Debris_Mitigation_is_needed_large.gif)
+{{<
+    image_pop_up_legend
+    "/images/Why_Space_Debris_Mitigation_is_needed_large.gif"
+    "Illustration from space that shows the earth surrounded by thousands of debris."

-Figure 2 : Space debris population forecast in 2209 if nothing is done to mitigate them
+    "Figure 2: Space debris population forecast in 2209 if nothing is done to mitigate them"
+>}}

 One part of the implementation of the space debris mitigation is made through the development of solutions to give the tools to the new